 Statewide EMS Communication System Upgrade.
-The MIEMSS EMS Communications System Upgrade Project is in the Implementation Stage of Phase I. Phase One encompasses the Southern Maryland - EMS Region V. The Implementation Stage began in May after the successful completion on Factory Acceptance Testing of the Phase I equipment in March and delivery of Phase I Equipment in April.

-Headway on the Implementation Stage of Phase I continues as the contractor progresses on microwave installations, works on the integration of the NICE audio recording system with the Intertalk console system, and provides system software enhancements.
-It is expected that all microwave installations associated with Phase I, along with completion of system core integrations, will be completed in the first quarter of 2022, and console configurations will be completed in the second quarter of 2022; these are precursors to performing Regional Acceptance Testing.
+The MIEMSS EMS Communications System Upgrade Project is in the Implementation Stage of Phase I. Phase I encompasses the Southern Maryland - EMS Region V. The Implementation Stage began in May 2021, after the successful completion on Factory Acceptance Testing of the Phase I equipment in March and delivery of Phase I Equipment in April.
+Headway on the Implementation Stage of Phase I continues as the contractor progresses on the integration of the NICE audio recording system with the InterTalkTM console system, and provides system software enhancements.
+All microwave installations associated with Phase I have been completed.
+System core integrations and console configurations will be completed in the second quarter of 2022; these are precursors to performing Regional Acceptance Testing.
 MIEMSS has approved the contractor, OCI, to commence work on the Phase II (Region III and Western Maryland) to mitigate timeline challenges.
 Challenges include Phase I equipment installation delays, COVID-19 impacts (e.g., travel ban, personnel) and resolving issues related to new equipment, such as tuning/optimization, firmware updates, and addressing the occasional part failure.
 The project team continually looks for targets of opportunity to mitigate timeline challenges.